-Findings: The proposal does not meet the ground floor window standard on NW Glisan Street because of three factors: the slope of the site, a commitment to holding the datum of the buildings base, and the loading dock feature along NW 13th Avenue which raises the ground floor level.
+Findings: The proposal does not meet the ground floor window standard on NW Glisan Street because of three factors; the slope of the site; a commitment to holding the datum of the buildings base and the loading dock feature along NW 13th Avenue which raises the groundfloor level.

-The proposal will better meet Guidelines #7, A4 and A5 than a design that complies with the ground floor windows standard on NW Glisan Street for the following reasons.
 The loading dock feature is critical to the building's cohesion with the NW 13th Avenue Historic District.
 The docks are present on 80% of the buildings in the district and are the most visible and unique character-defining feature's of the district.
 The concrete base of the building also allows it to blend in with the historic district.
-This plinth-like element is visible in several of the buildings in the district, most notably the Chown Pella Lofts which are located directly across NW Glisan Street and what is now known as the Keen Garage across NW 13th Street from the site.
+This plinth like element is visible in several of the buildings in the district most notably the Chown Pella Lofts which are located directly across NW Glisan Street and what is now known as the Keen Garage across NW 13th Street from the site.
 Puncturing this plinth with large expanses of glass would erode this gesture toward a character-defining feature of the District.
 Nor would it be successful with the elevated first floor.

-The proposal will also meet the purpose of the ground floor windows standard as follows.
 The sill height at the corner is around 13".
 Above this there are 16' x 21'-8" expanses of glass.
 These will provide views into the retail spaces behind them and allow for surveillance over NW Glisan Street.
 Because the window sills on NW Glisan are 4' above the sidewalk level, none of these windows can be counted toward meeting the standard.
 However the effects to the pedestrian environment are mitigated by two laser-cut, decorative louvers at the base of the building and a glass door at the eastern corner of the building.
 Therefore the purpose of the standard is met.
 The Chown Pella Lofts make use of a similar mitigation measure as shown in the photo above (See photo from Exhibit G-6).

-The conditions that require the modification are driven by a design that is sympathetic to the 13th Avenue Historic District and the design has features to mitigate the impacts to the pedestrian experience, therefore NW 13th Avenue Historic District Guidelines #7 and Central City Fundamental Guideline A4 and A5 are better met by the proposal.
+The condition that requires the modification are driven by a design that is sympathetic to the 13th Avenue Historic District and the design has features to mitigate the impacts to the pedestrian experience, therefore NW 13th Avenue Historic District Guidelines #7 and Central City Fundamental Guideline A4 and A% are better met by the proposal.

-Because the purpose of the standard is met and guidelines #7, A4 and A5 are better met this modification request is approved.
+Because the purpose of the standard is met and guidelines #7, A4 and A5 are better met this modification merits approval.